iti-ict/wakamiti/README.md

 #### Maven plugin

-If your project uses Maven, and you prefer to execute the Kukumo test plan in a separate stage, you can execute Kukumo attaching the ```kukumo-maven-plugin``` plugin to the Maven lifecycle.
+If your project uses Maven, and you prefer to execute the Kukumo test iti.kukumo.test.gherkin.plan in a separate stage, you can execute Kukumo attaching the ```kukumo-maven-plugin``` plugin to the Maven lifecycle.
 Simply configure the Maven plugin and the desired additional Kukumo plugins in your POM `build` section.